 the address of the disposal location(s) where the waste is to be taken

-The applicant must ensure the waste management plan is referred to in the enviromental management plan and kept on-site at all times during construction.
+The applicant must ensure the waste management plan is referred to in the environmental management plan and kept on-site at all times during construction.

 Reason: To ensure that construction wastes are appropriately managed.

 B7 Construction Site Management Plan

-Before the issue of a construction certificate, the applicant must ensure a construction site management plan is prepared before it is provided to and approved by the certifier.
+Before the issue of a construction certificate, the applicant must ensure a construction site management plan is prepared and approved by the certifier.
 The plan must include the following matters:

 location and materials for protective fencing and hoardings to the perimeter on the site